 - He must pay a 360,000 penalty based on the incidents shown to have occurred with patience.
 (The false billing really got him here, constituting a huge portion of the assessment.)
 And, he must pay restitution of $20,125 to the American Cancer Society.

 Bob has this to say about the ruling:

 As best I can tell, this is more than a slap on the hand.
 While it’s clear that the judge made findings of fact that are simply impossible given the type of evidence that was presented in court, he was still fined a fortune and he will apparently have a babysitter for the rest of his foreseeable career.

 Not only that but the requirements for schooling are humiliating, I’m sure, for a 74-year-old guy who has gotten away with freedom in his practice for years.
 He’s already claimed to have had heart problems.
 So, this may be a devastating ruling.
 Though, others say it does not go far enough, as the clinic remains open and available to treat patients.
 For more, check out this Debunking Denialism post by Emil Karlsson.

-I apologize for being unclear about what the order means.
 According to Liz Szabo for the Houston Chronicle, Burzynski will have an opportunity to present a counter to the recommendations on March 3rd.
 He will CERTAINLY try to weasel out of any punishments, as usual.

 UPDATE (4-March 2017)

 And indeed he weaseled.
 On Friday, the board ruled to roll back the fines and restitution to only $60,000 (less than one patient would be billed for his treatment), a five-year probation with more lenient terms, a public reprimand, and training and oversight.

 “It means that he gets to continue medicine.
 He gets to continue to save lives,” attorney Gregory Myers said.